DanialPahlavan/PyLearn_Essential/Introduction/11/README.md

 - For more details on the carpet pattern function, visit Edabit Challenge.

 Feel free to use these project outlines to enhance your understanding of OOP in Python and to create functional classes for various applications.

+## Contributing

+Feel free to contribute questions or solutions by submitting a pull request.
+Make sure to follow our contribution guidelines.

+## Support

+If you have any questions or need help, please open an issue, and we'll assist you.

+Happy Learning!